naeemmohd/docker/Docker 101/Series 5 of N – Using docker-setting up a MySQLMariaDB container/README.md

      docker logs <containername>
      ```
 * Now create an image and container using "docker-compose":
-   * Create a files docker-compose.yml and add the following content and save:
+   * Create a file docker-compose.yml and add the following content and save:
      ```
      version: '3.1'